 There are a few significant, but very rare side effects that develop in about 1 in 10:000 people.
 One is hypersensitivity lupus/hepatitis, which causes severe joint pains.
 The other is pseudotumorcerebri (an accumulation of fluid around the brain) that causes progressively worsening headaches and vision problems.
 Stop the medication if these occur.
 They resolve over time, but very slowly.
 These also occur with some other antibiotics.
 A form of lupus seems unique to minocycline.
 It appears after taking the pill for an average of 3 years.
 Remember that facial scarring and long lasting psychological harm are very real "side effects" of acne and are much more common than 1 in 10,000.

 To learn more about DILE—what it is, what drugs cause it and how to get tested for it—please consult the following resources:

-- U.S. Food and Drug Administration, “FDA-led research team discovers an autoimmune mechanism for serious drug-induced adverse reactions”
+- Pharmaceutical Online, “FDA-led research team discovers an autoimmune mechanism for serious drug-induced adverse reactions”

 - The Hospitalist (June 2008), “Stop Drug-Induced Lupus”

 - Medscape, Drugs and Diseases, “Drug-Induced Lupus Erythematosus”

 - The Lupus Foundation of America, Get Answers / Understanding Lupus